FleetOnRails/fleet-api/public/doc/api/readme.md

 * `401 Unauthorized` - The user is not authenticated, a valid user `access_token` is necessary, see above
 * `403 Forbidden` - The request is not allowed, e.g. the user does not have the required permission level
 * `404 Not Found` - A resource could not be accessed, e.g. an ID for a resource could not be found
-* `405 Method Not Allowed` - The request is not supported
-* `409 Conflict` - A conflicting resource already exists, e.g. creating a user that already exists
 * `500 Server Error` - While handling the request something went wrong on the server side